Global invertibility of Sobolev mappings with prescribed homeomorphic boundary values: Introduction

 Geometric Function Theory, particularly within variational frameworks~\cite{Astala, Hencl, Tadeuszbook, TMO}, and the theory of Nonlinear Elasticity~\cite{Ciarletbook, MardsenHughes, Tadeuszbook} studies elastic bodies $X$ and their deformations $f: X \to \mathbb R^n$.
 Properties of these deformations correspond to physical phenomena, making some classes of mappings better suited to the study of materials science.
 Most notably, well-behaved deformations are injective (or at least injective a.e.) because injectivity is essential for ensuring non-interpenetration of matter.

 However, even $C^1$-mappings $f$ with strictly positive Jacobian determinant $J_f(x) = \det Df(x) >0$, which are locally injective by the classical inverse function theorem, may fail to be injective on the whole domain.
 This failure may arise, for example, when different ends of the domain are mapped to overlapping subsets of the target.
-The result is self-interpenetration of matter, but when the $C^1$ map $f$ coincides with an orientation-preserving homeomorphism $\phi: \overline{X} \to \overline{Y}$ on the boundary of the domain $X$, this cannot occur.
-More precisely, $C^1$ mappings $f: \overline{X} \to \mathbb R^n$ with strictly positive Jacobian determinant are homeomorphisms from $\overline{X}$ onto $\overline{Y}$ when $f|_{\partial X} = \phi|_{\partial X}$.
+The result is self-interpenetration of matter, but it can be shown using Degree Theory that when the $C^1$ map $f$ coincides with an orientation-preserving homeomorphism $\varphi: \overline{X} \to \overline{Y}$ on the boundary of the domain $X$, this cannot occur.
+More precisely, $C^1$ mappings $f: \overline{X} \to \mathbb R^n$ with strictly positive Jacobian determinant are homeomorphisms from $\overline{X}$ onto $\overline{Y}$ when $f|_{\partial X} = \varphi|_{\partial X}$.

-Replacing the $C^1$ maps, $f$ and $\phi$, with Sobolev maps, injectivity is generally lost (see example~\ref{mtexample}), but a weaker version of injectivity (injectivity a.e.) is still maintained.
-Moreover, mappings that are injective a.e., also known as globally invertible, are sufficient for physical applications~\cite{ball, Ciarlet}.
+Replacing the $C^1$ maps, $f$ and $\varphi$, with Sobolev maps, injectivity is generally lost (see example~\ref{mtexample}), but a weaker version of injectivity (injectivity a.e.) is still maintained.
+Moreover, mappings that are injective a.e., also known as globally invertible, are sufficient for physical applications~\cite{ball, Ciarlet, Kromer}.
 We say a map $f: X \to Y$ is \emph{globally invertible} if